fredemmott/compressed-embed/README.md

 - `backend`: one of the following
   - `Win32_MSZIP` *(default)*: The Windows compression API, using DEFLATE compression
   - `Win32_LZMS`: The Windows compression API, using Microsoft's undocumented LZMS compression

+Files are combined into a single blob to allow better compression when files are similar, e.g. when you're including several copies of the MIT license where only the first few lines differ.

 ## CMake integration